Curve tracer: Test Device Connection

 Curve tracers usually contain convenient connection arrangements for two- or three-terminal devices, often in the form of sockets arranged to allow the plugging-in of the various common packages used for electronic components.
 Most curve tracers also allow the simultaneous connection of two DUTs; in this way, two DUTs can be "matched" for optimum performance in circuits (such as differential amplifiers) which depend upon the close matching of device parameters.
 This can be seen in the adjacent image where a toggle switch allows the rapid switching between the DUT on the left and the DUT on the right as the operator compared the respective curve families of the two devices.

-I-V curves are used to characterize devices and materials through DC source-measure testing.
-These applications may also require calculation of resistance and the derivation of other parameters based on I-V measurements.
-For example, I-V data can be used to study anomalies, locate maximum or minimum curve slopes, and perform reliability analyses.
-A typical application is finding a semiconductor diode's reverse bias leakage current and doing forward and reverse bias voltage sweeps and current measurements to generate its I-V curve.
+I–V curves are used to characterize devices and materials through DC source-measure testing.
+These applications may also require the calculation of resistance and the derivation of other parameters based on I–V measurements.
+For example, I–V data can be used to study anomalies, locate maximum or minimum curve slopes, and perform reliability analyses.
+A typical application is finding a semiconductor diode's reverse bias leakage current and doing forward and reverse bias voltage sweeps and current measurements to generate its I–V curve.